ShaikNoushad-309/LocalRepo/README.md

-#  How Initialise new Repo with Git commands on local machine
+#  How to Initialise new Repo with Git commands on local machine